Farbfetzen/Advent_of_Code/Python/README.md

 Please note that the information about running and testing the solutions does not apply to 2019.
 I still need to rewrite many of the scripts of that year.

+Make sure that this is the working directory for running the scripts because all paths and imports are relative to here.

 ## Setup

 Set up a Python venv: